Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 EV Charging | 16 April 2024

-Without a doubt, one of the primary benefits of driving an electric vehicle (EV) is the convenience of powering it up at home and not having to visit a petrol forecourt again.
-This means installing an EV home charger, and as sales of electric cars continue to soar, more savvy motorists are choosing this option.
+One of the primary benefits of driving an electric vehicle (EV) is the convenience of powering it up at home and not having to visit a petrol forecourt again.

 The answer is—it depends.

-Factor #1: Charging Options and Levels
+Factor #1: Charging options and levels

 If you’re charging at home you’ll have two options available to you: You can use a standard domestic three-pin plug socket or an installed EV charger.
 This also means that you’ll be choosing between two levels of charging speed—level 1 and level 2.

-Level 1 Charging
+Level 1 charging

 Using your domestic socket (120 volts AC) means using the portable “granny charger” that comes with most EVs.
 This is categorised as level 1 charging as it’s the slowest option; a full charge could take anywhere between 8 to 24 hours.